ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

 ## Introduction

-This program allows you to play tic-tac-toe against a computer.
+This program allows you to play tic-tac-toe against a computer opponent.
 This is my most recent tic-tac-toe in assembly program.

 ### BACKGROUND